1 Introduction

 3.2 Data collection

 It is critical to note the dataset’s specific focus on financed transactions.
 While this provides a valuable and precise insight into property transactions that are formally recorded through regulated financial institutions, the exclusion of non-financed transactions such as cash purchases or those funded through personal or family loans potentially limits our understanding of the broader market dynamics.
-Nevertheless, the deliberate exclusion of transactions under government housing schemes is justified due to their heavily subsidized prices and restrictive eligibility criteria, which are not reflective of free market conditions.
+Nevertheless, the deliberate exclusion of transactions under government housing schemes is justified due to their heavily subsidised prices and restrictive eligibility criteria, which are not reflective of free market conditions.

 3.3 Preliminary data analysis

 Table 1 provides the summary statistics for the study variables.
-The main response variable that is of interest is the sale price of the property, reported here in Brunei dollars.
+The main response variable of interest is the sale price of the property, reported here in Brunei dollars.
 The mean sale price is BND 272,223 while the median is BND 255,000.
 The mean and median prices are quite different, suggesting that the distribution of sale prices is skewed, which is quite common for price data.

 Variable | N = 3763 | Missing (%) | Mean (SD) | Median (IQR) | Range |